The final agreed order of work was:

-After taking down the gazebo at ‘base camp’ we paid a final visit to
+After taking down the gazebo at ‘base camp’ we paid a final visit

-wall to the pool has yet to be removed but is
+of the retaining wall to the pool has yet to be removed but is

 unlikely to provide any new information.
 We also had a brief

 conversation with the contractor working on the repairs to the

 The last of dam 1, the area of the cascade is covered over.

 The remainder of the morning was given over to recording .
-The stone by
+The

-the key mouldings drawn.
+measured profiles of the key mouldings drawn.
 Similarly on the

 ‘summer house’ planning of the paved surface was finished and a

-insufficient time to plan in detail the steps so
+insufficient time to plan in detail the steps so these were

-the site of the conduit.
+site of the conduit.

-The volunteers got on with back-filling the trenches next to the grotto
+The volunteers got on with back-filling the trenches next to the

-decisions can be made regarding its future and we
+such time as decisions can be made regarding its future and we

 left them as they started to work this out.